-Heathrow SP had a monthly average of 7,464 employees (2022: 6,054) of which 146 (2022: 118) are employees of Heathrow Express Operating Company Limited and the rest are legally employed by LHR Airports Limited.
+Heathrow Finance plc had a monthly average of 7,464 employees (2022: 6,054) of which 146 (2022: 118) are employees of Heathrow Express Operating Company Limited and the rest are legally employed by LHR Airports Limited.
 The Group makes all employment decisions; consequently, employee numbers for those providing services to the operation of the airport are reported in the financial statements of the Group and not in the financial statements of LHR Airports Limited.

+Year ended Year ended

-Year ended 31 December 2023 Number of employees Year ended 31 December 2022 Number of employees
+31 December 2023 31 December 2022

+Number of employees Number of employees

 By activity

 Operations 6,044 4,892

-Support Services 1,420 1,162
+Support services 1,420 1,162

 Total 7,464 6,054